EricZinda/Perplexity/backlog.md

                         This approach can stream
                 (good one?)
-Optimization 4: Really we should allow it to stay combinatorial for the next determiner Use solvers to generate answers to knapsack problem Optimization 1: If there are no more determiners, no need to do combinations, just return the smallest set of groups that meet the criteria
+Optimization 4: Really we should allow it to stay combinatorial for the next determiner Use solvers to generate answers to knapsack problem (done) Optimization 1: If there are no more determiners, no need to do combinations, just return the smallest set of groups that meet the criteria
                 Optimization 3: determiner_solution_groups_helper() is called by the determiner.
 It should be told the criteria so it only generates groups that match it?
                 What is the goal?
 The goal is to return all groups of solutions that meet the criteria Scenario 1: files are in folders: files > 1, folders > 1